apache/juddi/readme.txt

 UPGRADING
 Note: one or more of the database columns names have changed.
 Note: Significant jUDDI API Web Service changes since 3.2!

+OpenJDK users: please install icedtea-plugin if you run into trouble with the juddi-gui-dsig project